Tate Reeves

 Jonathan Tate Reeves (born June 5, 1974) is an American politician serving as the 65th governor of Mississippi since 2020.
-A member of the Republican Party, Reeves served as the 32nd lieutenant governor of Mississippi from 2012 to 2020 and as the Mississippi State Treasurer from 2004 to 2012.
+A member of the Republican Party, Reeves served as the 32nd lieutenant governor of Mississippi from 2012 to 2020 and as the 53rd treasurer of Mississippi from 2004 to 2012.

+Born in Florence, Mississippi, Reeves graduated from Florence High School in 1992 and Millsaps College in 1996.
+After receiving his degree in economics, he became a Chartered Financial Analyst.
+He began work at Park South Corporation, leaving in 2000 to become a financial portfolio manager at Trustmark.

+Reeves entered the race for Mississippi state treasurer after Democratic incumbent Marshall G. Bennett announced he would not run.
+In the Republican primary runoff, he defeated former Central District Transportation Commissioner Wayne Burkes.
+In the general election, he defeated Democratic nominee Gary Anderson.
+He won reelection in 2007 and went on to become lieutenant governor in 2012, holding the position until his inauguration as governor.

+Reeves was chosen as his party's nominee in the 2019 Mississippi gubernatorial election, defeating former state Supreme Court Justice Bill Waller Jr. and State Representative Robert Foster.
+In the general election, he narrowly defeated Attorney General Jim Hood.
+During his tenure, Reeves has changed the state flag, removed COVID-19 restrictions earlier than many of his fellow state governors, opposed vaccine requirements, and legalized medical cannabis.
+He was narrowly reelected in 2023, defeating Brandon Presley.

 Early life and education

+Tate Reeves was born on June 5, 1974.
 A native of Rankin County, Mississippi, Reeves is the eldest son of Terry Reeves and Dianne Peeples.
 Reeves's father founded a heating and air conditioning company in 1975 that became a multi-million-dollar business.
 Reeves graduated from Florence High School in Florence.
 He then graduated from Millsaps College in Jackson with a degree in economics.
 He played college basketball for two years before injuring his shoulder.

 At Millsaps College, Reeves was a member of the Kappa Alpha Order, a controversial fraternity that has faced accusations of racism.
 In 2019, yearbook photos surfaced showing members in blackface and Confederate uniforms, but it is unclear whether Reeves was involved.